jubayerahmmad/AI-Career-Coach/README.md

 ## 🚀 Overview

-**INTERVISE** is an AI-powered career development platform designed to help users prepare for job interviews, track growth, and build professional materials.
+**INTERVISE** is an AI-powered platform designed to help job seekers accelerate their career journey.
+From crafting tailored resumes and cover letters to staying updated with weekly industry insights, Intervise is your intelligent companion for career development.

 Built with: